Managing your chronic back pain

 - If you sit at a computer, make sure that your chair has a straight back with an adjustable seat and back, armrests, and a swivel seat.

-- Ask about having an occupational therapist assess your workspace or movements to see if changes such as a new chair or cushioned mat under your feet would help.
+- Ask about having an occupational therapist or other expert assess your workspace or movements to see if changes such as a new chair or cushioned mat under your feet would help.

 - Try not to stand for long periods.
 If you must stand at work, rest one foot on a stool, then the other foot.
 Keep switching the load of your body's weight between your feet during the day.